 In the case of Yelp, the strategy of selling gradually over nine quarters realized the best annualized return of 26.6% per year.
 Regret for our analysis measures the amount by which each of the strategies underperformed the best performing strategy.
 As a result, the regret for selling over 9 quarters is 0%.
 By comparison, the strategy of holding indefinitely realized an annualized return of 12.1%, and thus a regret of -14.5% per year.

-We repeated the regret computations for every one of the 258 IPO stocks in our sample and calculated the mean annualized regret realized for each of the 18 selling strategies.
+We repeated the regret computations for every one of the 258 IPO stocks in our sample of tech company IPOs between 1999 and 2010, for which pricing information was available, and calculated the mean annualized regret realized for each of the 18 selling strategies.
 Figure 2 graphs the mean regrets, with the single dot on the left corresponding to the average outcome from selling immediately; the middle sixteen dots correspond to strategies which gradually liquidate your holdings over a period from 1 to 16 quarters and the single dot on the right corresponding to the outcome from holding onto your stock indefinitely.

 As Figure 2 clearly illustrates, on average the strategy that historically came closest to approximating the ideal liquidation strategy (i.e. minimized regret) was to sell the stock immediately.
 Your regret increases as the length of the window over which you hold your company stock increases, and is most negative if you hold your company stock indefinitely.
 These results are consistent with the poor performance of IPO stocks relative to the S&P 500 reported by Professor Jay Ritter, the Joseph B. Cordell Eminent Scholar in the Department of Finance at the University of Florida and an academic authority on IPOs.